natewaddoups/juice/README.md

 In late 2001, I set out to build a small walking robot, and figured I would start by simulating it, using Russ Smith's Open Dynamics Engine (see http://ode.org/).
-Specifying robot geometry in C++ was hard though, so I started building a GUI to define and "motorize" jointed rigid bodies.
+Specifying robot geometry in C++ was hard, so I started building a GUI to define and "motorize" jointed rigid bodies.

 One thing led to another, and I ended up with a GUI that I was quite proud of, complete